K-PaaS/application-platform-guide-eng/user_guide/development_platform/stemcell.md

 ## 6.1.
 Modify Stemcell Creating Source

-In order to generate a stemcell that meets the user's requirements, it may be necessary to modify the stemcell generation source.
+To generate a stemcell that meets the user's requirements, it may be necessary to modify the stemcell generation source.
 Most of the files that make up the stemcell generation are in the directory below.

 	bosh/stemcell_builder/stages/<stemcell creating stage>/<folder or file>